-- (i) The equipment shall be located in a well ventilated area. - (ii) The equipment shall be protected from an ignition source. - (iii) The equipment shall be connected to a container or tank to collect liquids released from the aerosol container. - (d) The small quantity handler of universal waste shall maintain the puncturing or crushing equipment and replace air filters according to the manufacturer's specifications. - (e) The small quantity handler of universal waste shall determine if the collected liquids and air filters meet the definition of "hazardous waste" according to Chapter 3745-51 of the Administrative Code.
-If the collected liquids or air filters meet the definition of hazardous waste, the handler is the generator of the hazardous waste and is subject Chapter 3745-52 of the Administrative Code.
-The collected liquids and air filters are not classified as universal waste for the purposes of this rule, the empty containers may be recycled. - (f) The small quantity handler of universal waste shall train each operator of the aerosol container puncturing or crushing equipment regarding the safe and proper operation of the puncturing or crushing equipment, the maintenance of the unit, the segregation of incompatible wastes and the identification of aerosol containers for which puncturing or crushing may not be appropriate.
+- (i) The equipment shall be located in a well ventilated area. - (ii) The equipment shall be protected from an ignition source. - (iii) The equipment shall be connected to a container or tank to collect liquids released from the aerosol container. - (d) The small quantity handler of universal waste shall maintain the puncturing or crushing equipment and replace air filters according to the manufacturer's specifications. - (e) The small quantity handler of universal waste shall determine if the collected liquids, except for liquids consisting solely of paint, and air filters meet the definition of "hazardous waste" according to Chapter 3745-51 of the Administrative Code.
+If the collected liquids or air filters meet the definition of hazardous waste, the handler is the generator of the hazardous waste and is subject to Chapter 3745-52 of the Administrative Code.
+The collected liquids, except for liquids consisting solely of paint, and air filters are not eligible to be classified as universal waste for the purposes of this rule, the empty containers may be recycled.